 No v4 project experience needed.

 Yes, v4 project experience is one way to cram all of this information into your head.
 But with the uptake of the new system just beginning, you may not have v4 experience to draw upon: Eight Tips for Passing the LEED v4 AP Exam helps you fill that gap.

 Our exam prep guarantee

-We strongly believe that what you will get from my Eight Tips guide, my 45-page companion workbook, and the 50-question practice exam is worth far more than the purchase price.
+We strongly believe that what you will get from my Eight Tips guide, my 45-page companion workbook, the new GreenStep study guide, and the 50-question practice exam is worth far more than the purchase price.

 Still, if you follow Paula's Eight Tips... diligently complete the companion workbook... take the practice exam... and still feel that you aren't thoroughly prepared for the new LEED AP exam, you can get a 100% refund of the purchase price—no questions asked.